poweron-pixel/source-pajak-balikpapan-online/_posts/2021-01-10-on-running.md

 6. I still have to fix some stupid bug on a website.
 God dammit.
 Wish me luck.

 Update: Just an hour after this post, I was emailed about the aforementioned essay contest (sponsored by Berkeley).
-To Catherine Haller Guzman of the Prizes and Honors Program, I appreciate your interest in my blog and I would like to coffee chat you.
+To Catherine Haller Guzman of the Prizes and Honors Program, I appreciate your interest in my blog and I would love to talk sometime.
+I will also definitely be submitting an essay—for you, and for you only.